 #

-The SDK is available as a NuGet package.
-You can install it using the following command:
+The SDK is distributed as a NuGet package for easy integration into your .Net projects.
+You can install it using the following command in your terminal or package manager console:

 dotnet add package VisioForge.DotNet.MediaBlocks